Skip to content

 to_category(categorisation, default=None) πŸ”—

 An alias for map_values which makes the intention clearer when working with codelists.
-See codelist_from_csv().

 count_distinct_for_patient() πŸ”—

-Return a integer patient series counting the number of distinct values for each patient in the series (ignoring any NULL values).
-Not that if a patient has no values at all in the series the result will be zero rather than NULL.
+Return an integer patient series counting the number of distinct values for each patient in the series (ignoring any NULL values).

 class MultiCodeStringPatientSeries() πŸ”—